When: Wednesday-Friday, July 26-28, 2017, 7:30PM-8:45PM

-Pilot training orientation commenced at Navy Pier.
-Eventually, 15,000 pilots were qualified for military service, including a young airman named George H.W.
+Pilot training begins at Navy Pier.
+15,000 pilots were qualified for military service, including George H.W.
 Bush, the future President of the United States.
 As many as 200 WWII planes still rest at the bottom of Lake Michigan as a result of accidents during training.

 The Navy operated various training programs at Navy Pier throughout the war.
-Those enrolled often became aviation machinist’s mate, metal smiths or diesel engine technicians.
 By the time training ceased in July 1946, some sixty thousand people—including sailors from Great Britain, Canada, Brazil and Peru—were trained at Navy Pier.

-The Navy moves out and the University of Illinois takes up residence, transforming the facility into a two-year undergraduate branch campus that remains in existence until 1965.
+The Navy moves out and the University of Illinois moves in as a two-year undergraduate branch campus that remains in existence until 1965.
 The Navy’s main mess hall becomes a giant library considered “the largest reading room” in Illinois.

 The Pier handles 12-16 huge trade shows/exhibits and social events annually.
 Until McCormick Place opens in 1960, all trade shows in Chicago are held either on Navy Pier or at the Union Stockyards Amphitheater.